JorjaFox/website/_posts-old-blog/2012-02-17-david-berman-tweets.md

     - tv
 ---

-As part of the new extras they're pushing with <em>CSI</em>, CBS got David "Super Dave" Berman to tweet with us this afternoon.
+As part of the new extras they're pushing with _CSI_, CBS got David "Super Dave" Berman to tweet with us this afternoon.
 Reader Jeremy didn't believe it was him, so David proved it!

 https://twitter.com/#!/CSI_CBS/status/170612174698463233